RyanZim/onessg/docs/tutorial.md

 Hello World!
 ```

-Notice the underscore before `layout`. _Anything prefixed with an underscore is reserved word for onessg._ All keys in the front-matter will be passed as a local to your templates.
+Notice the underscore before `layout`. _Anything prefixed with an underscore is reserved word for onessg._ See the [full list of underscore keys](underscore-reference.md).
+All keys in the front-matter will be passed as a local to your templates.

 You can set defaults for your front-matter in `_defaults.yaml` (`_defaults.json` works too!).
 These defaults can be overridden in your front-matter. `_defaults.yaml` is also the place to set options for your template engine.